DIBBS-project/DIBBS-project.github.io/docs/index.rst

   * `Operation Manager <https://github.com/DIBBS-project/operation_manager>`__

 These projects are all Django projects and they share the same installation instructions.
-In the remaining of this section, detailled instructions will be given for the **Central Authentication System** only.
+In the remaining of this section, detailed instructions will be given for the **Central Authentication System** only.

 First clone the repository containing the source code::